AlexAndriamahaleo/PyRobot/docs/INSTALL.md

 - uWsgi (lastest version)

 #### Deploy
-Install Python3 and PostgreSQL on your server, don't forget to install Python development library (python-dev or python-devel)
+Install Python3 and PostgreSQL on your server, don't forget to install Python development library (python-dev or python-devel) if you don't build Python from source

 Install lastest Nginx: https://www.nginx.com/resources/admin-guide/installing-nginx-open-source/.
 Check `Installing From NGINX Repository
 ` section.